tony1142/superstore-tableau-dashboard/README.md

 - Side-by-side sub-category comparisons for sales and profit
 - Cross-filtering and hover tooltips for deeper insights
 - A collapsible filter panel and year selector for user-driven exploration
+- Dashboard styled using University of California’s secondary color palette to enhance consistency and visual clarity.

 ## Explore the Dashboard
 1. Download the Tableau workbook: [tableau_superstore_dashboard_v10.twbx](tableau/tableau_superstore_dashboard_v10.twbx)